-Adrenaline auto-injectors e.g. EpiPen are placed in zipped plastic wallets stored in both the Bayford Hall kitchen and in the individual classes, if more than one is supplied, and out of reach from children.
-The packs contain information on how to use adrenaline auto-injector, and a copy of the Medical Disclaimer/& Health Plan Form.
+Adrenaline auto-injectors e.g. EpiPen are placed in zipped plastic wallets stored in both the Reception Office and in the individual classes, if more than one is supplied, and out of reach from children.
+The packs contain information on how to use adrenaline auto-injector, and a copy of the Medical Disclaimer & Health Plan Form.

-Where it has been necessary to administer an adrenaline injection
+Where it has been necessary to administer an adrenaline injection:

-- call for an ambulance detailing that the pupil has received an intramuscular injection of epinephrine; - place the used injection in the yellow contaminated sharps box located in the Bursar's Office and the Bayford Hall kitchen together with the Epipen packs and hand to the ambulance crew. - contact the parents to advise of situation.
+- call for an ambulance detailing that the pupil has received an intramuscular injection of epinephrine; - place the used injection in the yellow contaminated sharps box located in the Reception Office together with the Epipen packs and hand to the ambulance crew. - contact the parents to advise of situation.